By

 account, two, three, or more, in any order.

-who's worked as a reporter at ABCNews.com, an editor at MSNBC.com,
+who's worked as a reporter at ABCNews.com, as an editor at MSNBC.com,

-even online chats, when moderated thoughtfully, can tell a story--tantamount to a smartly done Q&A in a traditional magazine.
+and as editorial director of CBC.ca -- argues that even Web chats, when moderated thoughtfully, can tell a story--tantamount to a smartly done Q&A in a traditional magazine.

 Other online storytelling forms?